Plenty of women have wondered, "Why am I bleeding after sex?"

 (Estrogen therapy is another way in which to help fix the issue, per Healthline.)

 With over 15,000 hours of clinical practice under her belt (pun intended), Rachel Gelman, the owner and operator of Pelvic Wellness Physical Therapy

 According to WebMd, there are a variety of fairly common reasons you're seeing blood appear after sex, which is also known as postcoital bleeding.
-Typically, these issues stem from the cervix and affect roughly 9% of menstruating women.
+Typically, these issues stem from the cervix and affect roughly 9% of menstruating women, and are easily treatable.
 They include: